The Story Goes On

 Now the tutorial is over, the game can truly begin to shine.
 The dungeons you explore are randomly-generated which gives us a sense of needing to explore to truly get a feel for each run of the game.
 You never know if there is something you need hiding in one of the unexplored areas.

 There are also multiple different environments which we explore through our adventure; varying from desert to snow and from caves to woods.
 The change of environment comes with a change of enemy too – for example, fighting snowmen and penguins in the snow or spiders and creepy-crawlies in caves.
-The variation is key in a dungeon-crawler, otherwise the player doesn’t recognise their progression and instead of a game it turns into a grind.
+The variation is key in a dungeon-crawler, otherwise, the player doesn’t recognise their progression and instead of a game, it turns into a grind.
 Luckily, The Story Goes On knew what it was setting out to accomplish and kept things fresh enough for us to enjoy the playthrough’s – despite the concept of entering a room, discarding enemies, looting and repeating for the next room remaining the same throughout the game.

 As well as this basic concept, the game threw in additional puzzles to solve too.
 Below is a picture of a fishpond in the snow environment.
-Instantly you will recognise that it is in the shape of Ying-Yang – so it seemed logical to me to ensure the fish were in there respective ponds.
+Instantly you will recognise that it is in the shape of Ying-Yang – so it seemed logical to me to ensure the fish were in their respective ponds.
 Once they were the screen changed to black-and-white.
 At first, I didn’t really understand what was going on, but I journeyed forth through the rooms with this new graphic-style – still wondering what this change had actually done.
 It was a pleasant surprise to find that this visual change had opened a secret area for me to explore.
 This secret area was key to progressing further into the story!

-I won’t spoil anything by going into detail, but these secret dungeons are not randomly generated, and are the main story-line that we must complete in each of the different environments to progress to the end of the game.
+I won’t spoil anything by going into detail, but these secret dungeons are not randomly generated and are the main story-line that we must complete in each of the different environments to progress to the end of the game.
 Each environment has its own unique ways/puzzles of opening the secret area’s – and I will leave them for you to figure out!

 In addition to changing environments and secret dungeons, there is a variation of bosses too which fit well with the environments they are found in.
 There is a snowman for the snow environment, a witch for the creepy woods environment, a ghost in the haunted environment and if you search enough you will even stumble across the Devil himself along the way.